ThatFave/helm-common/README.md

 ## Description

 This Helm chart provides a generic way to deploy containers in Kubernetes.
-It supports multiple containers, configurable resources, service exposure, ingress configuration, and more.
+It supports multiple containers, configurable resources, service exposure, and more.

 ## Features

 - Multiple container support
 - Configurable resource requests and limits
 - Service exposure (ClusterIP, NodePort, LoadBalancer)
-- Ingress configuration
-- Autoscaling (HPA)
 - ConfigMaps and Secrets for environment variables
 - Volume mounts and persistent storage
 - Node affinity, tolerations, and selectors